Theresa A. Yugar

-Theresa A. Yugar is a Latina feminist liberation theologian, notable for her work on the 17th century nun, Sor Juana Inés de la Cruz.
+Theresa A. Yugar is a Latina feminist liberation theologian, notable for her work on the 17th-century nun, Sor Juana Inés de la Cruz.

-Organisational affiliations
+Organizational affiliations

-She served as co-chair of the American Academy of Religion and Society of Biblical Literature's Women's Caucus from 2013 - 2015 and as a board member on the Women's Ordination Conference from 2006-2009.
+She served as co-chair of the American Academy of Religion and Society of Biblical Literature's Women's Caucus from 2013 to 2015 and as a board member on the Women's Ordination Conference from 2006 to 2009.

 Education and career

 Yugar earned a Master of Divinity from Harvard Divinity School in 1997, and later completed a PhD from Claremont Graduate University in 2013.
-Her areas of expertise include Ecofeminist Theory and Praxis and Gender in Colonial Latin American History.
+Her areas of expertise include ecofeminist theory and praxis and gender in colonial Latin American history.
 She is the recipient of a Fulbright and Hispanic Theological Initiative Fellowship, and Scholar for the Chancellor’s Doctoral Incentive Program.

-Yugar teaches in the Chicana(o) and Latina(o) Studies and the Women’s, Gender, and Sexuality Studies departments at California State University in Los Angeles, California.
+Yugar teaches in the Chicana(o) and Latina(o) Studies and the Women's, Gender, and Sexuality Studies departments at California State University in Los Angeles.